iamtruptimane/S3-bucket-policies/README.md

 # Create and Apply S3 Bucket Policies with Conditions to Restrict Specific Bucket Permissions

-## You will create and test two different bucket policies:
+## Project Objectives:

-1. Configure a bucket policy that will restrict what a user can do within an S3 bucket based upon their IP address
+1. Configure a bucket policy that will restrict what a user can do within an S3 bucket based upon their IP address.

-2. Configure a bucket policy to only allow the upload of objects to a bucket when server side encryption has been configured for the object
+2. Configure a bucket policy to only allow the upload of objects to a bucket when server side encryption has been configured for the object.

 ## Step 1: Login to the AWS console.
+login to your AWS account with your credentials.

 ## Step 2: Creating an Amazon S3 bucket
 1. In the AWS Management Console search bar, enter S3, and click the S3 result under Services